alexiscarlier/LearningGoAndReact/README.md

 # Learning Go And React

 ## Overview
 The top-level goal for our final two-week project of Makers Academy was to learn a new language.
 The focus of this goal was learning Go, and we decided to aim towards building a communications app to frame this learning process.
+To extend our goal of learning new technologies, we decided to write the front-end of the application in ReactJS, a framework which was new to everyone in the group.

-A repo of learning resources for our final project at Makers Academy.
+This repo is a collection of resources we used to support and document our process of learning Go and ReactJS for our final project.
+Its purpose is to:
+- Formalize the process of learning new languages to provide a framework for learning languages in the future;
+- Record key learning outcomes from exploring Go and ReactJS to be used as a reference-point, during the project and afterwards;
+- Enable tight, reflective cycles during the project to guide our learning and maximise our efficiency;
+- Leverage the capacity of the group by supporting each others' learning.

 ## Neighbour.ly